MOARdV/AvionicsSystems/README.md

 ## What about RPM?

 RasterPropMonitor is in maintenance mode.
-I will keep RPM compiling, and I will try to fix any egregious bugs, but I do not plan to continue developing features for the mod.
+I will update RPM so that it is compatible with future KSP releases, but I do not plan to continue developing features for the mod.
 It is far too complex for me to test it adequately by myself in a reasonable time while working on another, substantially similar mod.
 As long as RPM is still in wide use, I will strive to keep it working, but I can not guarantee much beyond that.